 He pulls a slim blade out of his sleeve and hands it to me.

 I suck in a breath and drag the edge across my palm.
 Ow!
 Owowowow!
 I slap my hand over the gold star, leaving a bloody handprint.
-Fuck, this hurts!
+Fuck, this hurts.

 I turn back to the team.
 “We’re called the Blood Suns.”

-Jager smiles then, a dark grin as black as the suit.
+Jager smiles, a dark grin as black as the suit.
 He looks out over the assembled players.
 “Welcome to your new family.
 From this day forward, until we win and you take your glory, we are the Blood Suns.
 Swear your oath.”

 Fifty men and women approach the suit.
 Each one, every single one of them, slash their hands and leave their silent blood oaths on the armor itself.
 I stand there and nod to each one as they pass.
 I'm making eye contact with one after another, so I don't see them mark the armor.
 I hear it.
 Sharp gasps of determined breaths.
 Droplets of blood spattering on the floor.
 Slaps of wet flesh on metal.